codelandersblog/redux-thunk-pet-clinic/README.md

 In order to heal a pet, we just click on it

+You can try the app if you visit [this link](https://codelandersblog.github.io/redux-thunk-pet-clinic/).

 ## Motivation

 With this example app we want to demonstrate a two use cases to use [redux-thunks](https://redux.js.org/usage/writing-logic-thunks#thunk-use-cases):